Eurasia Group | Ian Bremmer

 expertise

-Asia, Eurasia, Europe, Middle East & North Africa, North America, Global Macro-Geopolitics
+Asia, Eurasia, Europe, Middle East & North Africa, North America, Global Macro

-Ian is credited with bringing the craft of political risk to financial markets, creating Wall Street's first global political risk index (GPRI), and for establishing political risk as an academic discipline.
-His definition of emerging markets—“those countries where politics matters at least as much as economics for market outcomes”—has become an industry standard.
+Ian is credited with bringing the craft of political risk to financial markets, and for establishing it as an academic discipline.
+His definition of emerging markets— “those countries where politics matters at least as much as economics for market outcomes”—has become an industry standard.
 “G-Zero,” his term for a global power vacuum in which no country is willing and able to set the international agenda, is widely used by policymakers and thought leaders.

-A prolific writer, Ian is the author of eleven books, including the New York Times bestsellers “Us vs. Them: The Failure of Globalism,” which examines the rise of populism across the world, and his latest book, “The Power of Crisis: How Three Threats—and Our Response—Will Change the World,” which details a trio of looming global crises (health emergencies, climate change, and technological revolution) and outlines their potential to create global prosperity and opportunity.
+A prolific writer, Ian is the author of eleven books, including The New York Times bestsellers “Us vs. Them: The Failure of Globalism,” which examines the rise of populism across the world, and his latest book, “The Power of Crisis: How Three Threats—and Our Response—Will Change the World,” which considers looming global crises (health emergencies, climate change, and technological revolution) and their potential to create global prosperity and opportunity.

-Ian serves as rapporteur of the UN High-Level Advisory Body on Artificial Intelligence and is the foreign affairs columnist and editor at large for Time magazine.
-He is the host of GZERO World with Ian Bremmer, a global affairs program that airs weekly on US public television.
-Ian is also a frequent guest on CNN, Fox News, MSNBC, and many other news outlets globally.
+Ian is foreign affairs columnist and editor at large for Time magazine and the host of GZERO World with Ian Bremmer, a global affairs program that airs weekly on US public television.
+Uniquely positioned to bring unbiased analysis on complex geopolitical issues, Ian is a frequent guest on leading broadcast television, digital news, and podcasts— from CNN and MSNBC to FOX and Newsmax— as well as key international media.

 He lives in New York City with his wife Ann and their wily Norfolk Terrier, Moose.